AndreaLanfranchi/EthereumStratum-2.0.0/Draft.md

   "method": "mining.hashrate",
   "params": {
       "interval": 60,
-      "hr": "0x0000000000000000000000000000000000000000000000000000000000500000",
+      "hr": "500000",
       "accepted": [3692,20],
       "rejected": 0,
   }
 }
 ```
 Where `params` is an object which holds theese members for values of the **whole session**:
-- `interval` the width, in minutes, of the observation window. "_in the last x minutes we calculated ..._"
+- `interval` (number) the width, in minutes, of the observation window. "_in the last x minutes we calculated ..._"
-- `hr` hexadecimal string representation (32 bytes) of the hashrate the pool has calculated for the miner
+- `hr` (hex) representation of the hashrate the pool has calculated for the miner
-- `accepted` is an array of two elements : the first is the overall count of accepted shares and the second is the number of stale shares.
+- `accepted` is an array of two number elements : the first is the overall count of accepted shares and the second is the number of stale shares.
 The array must be interpreted as "total accepted of which x are stale"
-- `rejected` the overall number of rejected shares
+- `rejected` (number) the overall number of rejected shares

 The client will eventually take internal actions to reset/restart it's workers.